 Create an “outside of the box” tribute video

 Photos and home videos are an important part of tribute video creation — and tribute videos are an important part of personalizing a service.
 But you can do so much more to make these videos as customized as possible!
-In our recent post on “The No-Photo Solution for Tribute Videos,” we covered several creative photo alternatives, including physical items, stock photos associated with favorite memories and written tributes from friends and loved ones.
+There are several creative photo alternatives, including physical items, stock photos associated with favorite memories, and written tributes from friends and loved ones.

 Distribute memories left on your online condolence wall